+As a Southern California native and lifelong surfer and waterman, Bob calls the ocean his “second home”.
+In addition to 17 years of friendship, Bob helped Mark Patterson with the layout, creation and installation of the Surfing Madonna mosaic.
 In the years prior to the non-profit, Bob served in the U.S. Navy, worked as a Financial Planner and Options Strategist for UBS, and was a contract Commercial Pilot in Central America, South America and Indonesia.
 Bob also represented the USA in the 2011 ITU Triathlon World Championships in the 35-40 age division finishing 213th in the world.
 His passion for educating our youth on ocean conservation, marine mammal safety and rescue, protecting our local coastline and brightening the lives of children with special needs is his drive to continue to serve full time building and expanding the organization.

 Mark moved to Encinitas in 1983 from Northern California to start a job with a software start-up company called Data Trek.
 After gaining years of experience in the software industry, Mark took the position as Business Development Manager for Microsoft.
 The daily grind can only keep an artist satisfied for so long.
 Mark resigned and nine months later, the Surfing Madonna mosaic was born.
 His determination to help clean up our local coastline began when a good friend became sick due to toxins in the ocean.
 As an artist and retiree, he sees no better way than to spend his time using art as a way to spread the message of “Save the Ocean”.
 Mark is a graduate of UC-Davis and is a co-founder of the organization.